a backpacking test of ultralight camp quilts

 Down vs synthetic for backpacking quilts and sleeping bags

-As of 2023, high fill power down (900+) still outperforms synthetic insulation in warmth-to-weight, which is why all of the best performing backpacking quilts and sleeping bags are still filled with plumes.
+High fill power down (900+) still outperforms synthetic insulation in warmth-to-weight, which is why all of the best performing backpacking quilts and sleeping bags are still filled with plumes.
 But technology creeps forward, and every year brings us closer to the day when synthetics surpass down in terms of performance.

 At time of posting, top tier synthetic insulation appears to be edging out 650 fill power and is creeping towards 800 fill power.
 And when manufactured with recycled materials, synthetics are beginning to appear as the more ethical choice too.
 We’re keeping our eye on the development of synthetic insulation for backpacking quilts and sleeping bags, and will report back as developments occur in this niche.